Social Media Policy

 - What is our goal of using social media?
 (For example, is there a group we are trying to reach with social media?
 What would we like them to know?)

-- Do we have sufficient staff resources to maintain a page or Twitter account?
+- Do we have sufficient staff resources to maintain a social media presence?

 - Is our departmental web page receiving adequate attention to make adding new communication responsibilities seem reasonable?

 - Is there a need for an academic or year-round account or is our need time specific?

 - Would we better served by working through the main Lewis & Clark channels?